-I want to talk about a change that I recently made in my computing environment which has significantly affected my productivity and happiness.
+I want to talk about a change that I recently made in my computing environment which has significantly improved my productivity and happiness.
 It’s a little program called Cold Turkey and it’s reined in my Internet addiction.

 Cold Turkey is available for OSX and Windows, for both the super-users and the noobcakes (respectively).
 I am not affiliated.

 Curbing internet usage should be a high priority for us digital humanoids.
-The constant useless dopamine hits we’re getting are only serving to make life more dull and less of a joy to live.
-I can testify that Cold Turkey is good at what it does by the simple fact that mundane, day-to-day experiences are fun now.
+The constant dopamine hits we’re getting are only serving to make life more dull and less of a joy to live.
+I can testify that Cold Turkey is good at what it does by the fact that mundane, day-to-day experiences are fun now.
 It reminds me of being a kid.

 How I Use Cold Turkey

-Irregardless, my advice is to populate your block list with all your big time-wasting distractions, then to set a schedule that enacts this block every day for most of the day.
+My advice is to populate your block list with all your big time-wasting distractions, then to set a schedule that enacts this block every day for most of the day.
 I only allow myself an hour of pointless Redditing a day, but I found that I use it less than that now that my compulsion to visit pointless sites is gone.

 The first few days with Cold Turkey installed were not easy.
 Whenever I was waiting on code to compile I would get tempted to head over to Hacker News or Reddit and make some thoughtful comments or shitposts (respectively).
 The problem is that I would start surfing through the interesting articles and unfunny memes (respectively) and that would usually last longer than the compilation cycle itself.